gilch/hissp/docs/macro_tutorial.rst

      (<expr>))

-Remember this is basically the same as that anaphoric macro we did in the previous tutorial.
+Remember this is basically the same as that anaphoric macro we did in the `primer`.

 ..
 Lissp::